Williams and Round 1988 Category: Araphid

 TYPE SPECIES: Staurosirella lapponica (Grunow in Van Heurck) Williams and Round

-The valves of Staurosirella are elliptical, linear or cruciform.
+The valves of Staurosirella are oval, linear or cruciform.
 Striae are composed of lineolate areolae.
-Apical porefields are present at both ends of each valve.
+One to two apical porefields are present.
 Rimoportulae are absent.
-Neighboring cells are linked together at valve faces to form colonies.
+Neighboring cells may be linked together at valve faces to form colonies.

 Staurosirella includes the former Fragilaria lapponica, F. pinnata, F. leptostauron and their allies.
 Cells attach to substrates by short stalks secreted by the apical porefield.
 Members of the genus are common in both lentic and lotic waters.